abedshamia/Macato/README.md

     <tr>
         <td width="15%">Req 012</td>
         <td width=1000px>
-        The system shall allow users to register to view the menu of the picked chef.
+        The system shall allow users to register to view the of the picked chef.
         </td>
         </tr>
     </tbody>